Jan 01 1993

 Consumer Relationships with Financial Institutions

-Professor Lepisto's research is based on a panel of 2,450 consumers who were surveyed in 1991 and will be surveyed again every four years thereafter.
-His project's combination of aging-related variables and consumer financial behavior scales will permit measurements of effects of aging on consumer financial behavior, "trigger points" in people's lives that cause a shift in financial consumer behavior, and other relationships that will help forecast consumer financial behavior.
+Professor Lepisto's overall research project studies the changes that occur as people age and assesses how such changes are reflected in consumer behavior.
+Most studies of consumer behavior present a "snapshot" of consumer attitudes and behavior at the specific time the consumers included in the same are interviewed.
+In contrast to these studies, Professor Lepisto's research is designed as a "longitudinal" study.
+It is based on a panel of 2,450 consumers who were surveyed again every four years thereafter.
+His project's combination of longitudinal methodology, aging-related variables, and consumer behavior scales will permit measurements of effects of aging on consumer financial behavior, "trigger points" in people's lives that cause a shift in financial consumer behavior, and other relationships that will help forecast consumer financial behavior.

-His first report, based on his 1991 survey of consumers, analyzes consumer attitudes toward credit unions, banks, and savings and loans.
-He examines consumers' evaluations of financial institutions on functional attributes, such as hours, convenience, and loan rates; feelings and emotions, such as security, attachment, and satisfaction; and the types of people they associate with each financial institution.
-He also examines what financial institutions consumers use for various financial services, their primary financial institution, their switching behavior among financial institutions, and the reasons associated with those switches.
+This report, based on his 1991 survey of consumers, analyzes consumer attitudes toward credit unions, banks, and savings and loans across several dimensions.
+Professor Lepisto examines consumers' evaluations of financial institutions on functional attributes such as hours, convenience, and loan rates; feelings and emotions such as security, attachment, and satisfaction; and the types of people they associate with each financial institutions such as rich, snobbish, and cautious.
+He also examines what financial institutions they use for various financial services, their primary financial institution, their switching behavior among financial institutions and the reasons associated with those switches.